YingyouMa/Nematics3D/README.md

 ![Near-defect example result](docs/example/informative/3.png)

-Besides the built-in PyVista camera controls, this figure also supports three object-level click interactions: right click highlights one plotted object and reports its identity in the scoped console, left double-click places a numbered picked point and reports local information, and right double-click opens the control panel for that plotted object.

 ![Interactive line selection](docs/example/informative/4.png)

-Here a right click selects one tube and reports that the chosen plotted object is `PlotTube('disclination line 0 smooth_version 0')`.
+Besides the built-in PyVista camera controls, this figure also supports object-level interactions.
+A right click highlights the picked object with a silhouette and reports its name in the scoped console.
+In the example shown above, the selected object is `PlotTube('disclination line 0 smooth_version 0')`.

 ![Interactive point inspection](docs/example/informative/5.png)

-Here a left double-click picks one point on that tube.
-Different plotted objects can report different local information.
+In addition, a left double-click can pick one point on the plotted object.
+Different plotted objects may report different local information.
 In this tube example, the console reports the closest point on the tube, the normalized position along the tube, the local tangent, and the current local visual properties such as color, radius, and opacity.
+A right double-click opens the control panel for the picked object.